CBCMusic/ajax-file-uploader/README.md

 - I'm relatively new to C# so was surprised there wasn't a way to detect whether a user control was already included in the page.
 Since I wanted the user control to be self-contained, I included external CSS + JS there, however, naturally I only wanted them to be included once.
 That's why the optional `OmitIncludes` attribute for the `FileUploadField` control exists.
-Doesn't hurt to omit it, but for people as anal as myself it's nice to have. :)
+Doesn't hurt to omit it - browsers will only ever download the identical resource once - but for people as anal as myself it's nice to have the option. :)
 - During our own implementation of this script, we ran into a problem with old IE when the iframe document belonged to a different domain than the parent.
 Ordinarily this shouldn't occur, but in our setup we were explicitly changing the domain for a reason I won't get into.
 To get around it, I had to alter the response from the FileUploader to return HTML, with